 Your capacity to take risk is the amount of risk you should take so that 1) it will help you achieve your long-term financial goals.
 2) you can tough through a catastrophic or prolonged market downturn without jeopardizing your financial security.
-It should consider your life stage, spending priorities and timeline, and the liquidity and inherent risks taken elsewhere in your financial life, such as your income sources, pension and social security, insurance, real estate, business etc. These factors are integrated in our financial planning process to determine the optimal risk/reward balance for investments.
+It should consider your life stage, spending priorities and timeline, and the liquidity and inherent risks taken elsewhere in your financial life, such as your income sources, pension, and social security, insurance, real estate, business, etc. These factors are integrated into our financial planning process to determine the optimal risk/reward balance for investments.

 Everybody’s risk tolerance is unique and changes over time and with new circumstances.
 When our brains see a trend, we believe it will continue for a long time.
 When markets go up, we tend to be optimistic and take more risks.
 When markets go down, we tend to be more risk-sensitive and flee to safety.
 The headlines cans exacerbate the situation.

 As an investor, the most important job is to understand your risk tolerance well in order to stay disciplined during the ups and downs of the market.